Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 #### Mentimeter

 Mentimeter is a response tool that allows for the creation of interactive presentations.
 It allows for the creation of polls, quizzes, word clouds and more.
 It is a web-based application that has a free beginning tier, that has limitations on its usage but is available as a paid service (Iona,2018).
 It allows live responses to open and closed questions.
-Mentimeter allows the use of may different question types, including polling, word clouds, quizzes and surveys.
+Mentimeter allows the use of may different question types, including polling, word clouds, quizzes and surveys (Mentimeter.com, n.d.).

 > Screenshots of the application:
 > Mentimeter Presentation Display             |  Mentimeter Voting Display